 According to the World Health Organization, “Diagnosing cancer in the late stages, and the inability to provide treatment, condemns many people to unnecessary suffering and early death.”

 If you or a loved one have been suffered because of a failure to diagnose cancer, you need to consider seeking legal assistance.
-At the Weitz Firm, our knowledgeable and experienced attorneys are ready to take your case.
+At The Weitz Firm, LLC, our knowledgeable and experienced attorneys are ready to take your case.
 We know that the consequences of missing a cancer diagnosis can lead to irreparable harm to a patient.
 Not only will it allow time for the cancer to spread, but it can lead to grueling treatment once a diagnosis is discovered.

 We will work to secure the compensation you deserve for this mistake, from medical expenses to pain and suffering damages.
 When you need a Philadelphia failure to diagnose and treat cancer attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.